ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Ostlund, Sean – PhD, Associate Professor of Anesthesiology

 The Ostlund lab conducts research on the neural systems underlying emotion, motivation and decision-making and how these systems become dysregulated to produce behavioral pathology.
-Such adaptations can be provoked by a variety of salient environmental stimuli, including opiates and other abused drugs, as well as by repeated exposure to chronic pain or stress.
-Dr. Ostlund and his team conduct basic science and translational research on these topics using a multi-disciplinary approach that includes the application of sophisticated behavioral tests capable of parsing fundamental aspects of behavior in rodents, which are combined with neuroscience techniques used to measure or manipulate the activity of specific neural systems.
-Research strategies include the use of in vivo neurochemical analysis (fast-scan cyclic voltammetry and microdialysis) to measure dopamine and other neurochemical species in awake behaving animals, and optogenetic tools to activate or silence specific cell populations, as well as more traditional approaches including neuropharmacology (systemic and intracranial drug administration), focal brain lesions and immunohistochemistry.https://www.faculty.uci.edu/profile.cfm?faculty_id=6113
+Team conducts basic science and translational research on these topics using a multi-disciplinary approach that includes the application of sophisticated behavioral tests capable of parsing fundamental aspects of behavior in rodents.
+Research strategies include the use of in vivo neurochemical analysis (fast-scan cyclic voltammetry and microdialysis) to measure dopamine and other neurochemical species in awake behaving animals, and optogenetic tools to activate or silence specific cell populations, as well as more traditional approaches including neuropharmacology (systemic and intracranial drug administration), focal brain lesions and immunohistochemistry.

 Palczewski, Krzysztof (Kris) – PhD, Distinguished Professor of Ophthalmology